-- 1. Analyze organizational issues from a global perspective, - 2.
-Develop functional strategies for sustainable organizational performance - 3.
-Apply appropriate knowledge from different business functions in the context of managerial decisions or in relation to financial market operations. - 4.
-Evaluate business performance using quantitative and/or qualitative tools, techniques, and methods, - 5.
-Incorporate sustainability practices /principles in organizational decision making - 6.
-Communicate complex business issues effectively in written and/or verbal form.
+- 1. Analyze organizational issues from a global perspective - 2.
+Develop functional strategies for sustainable organizational performance - Apply appropriate knowledge from different business functions in the context of managerial decisions or in relation to financial market operations - Evaluate business performance using quantitative, qualitative, and data analytics tools, techniques, and methods - 5.
+Incorporate sustainability practices /principles in organizational decision making - Communicate complex business issues effectively in written and/or verbal form.

-All program learning outcomes (PLOs) are designed to ensure that they meet the appropriate level of rigor for the specific degree as per international criteria, and the PLOs are aligned with, and mapped to, the UAE Qualifications Framework (level 9 for Master degree and level 10 for Doctoral degree).
+All program learning outcomes (PLOs) are designed to ensure that they meet the appropriate level of rigor for the specific degree as per international criteria, and the PLOs are aligned with, and mapped to, the UAE Qualifications Framework (level 9 for Master degree).